 Above: all hail Heqet—goddess of rebirth

-So in the Egyptian myth it was the “frog goddess” Heqet who breathed life into the new body of Ra at birth.
-As a fertility goddess who inspired the flooding of the Nile, Heqet was also associated with Seshat and the rebirth of time.
-(Author’s note: having been baptised by her, I would say Heqet floods the heart with the love of the Sun.)
+No surprises then, that in the Egyptian tradition it was the “Kek’s wife” Heqet who resurrected Osiris.
+As a fertility goddess who inspired the annual flooding of the Nile, Heqet was also associated with Isis and the rebirth of life.
+(Author’s note: having been baptised by her, I would say Heqet floods the heart with the love of Isis.)

 In 1992, ethnobotanists Wade Davis and Andrew Weil published Identity of a New World Psychoactive Toad which proposed that the frog venerated by the Olmecs, Mayans and Aztecs was in fact Bufo alvarius.
 Indeed, impressions of the Sonoran Desert Toad can be found in cultures art as far back as 2,000 BCE.

 Large quantities of Bufo skeletons have also been found at Olmec ceremonial sites.
 Some anthropologists have proposed that these nocturnal toads were used as a 5-MeO-DMT source, and “evidence” for this view comes from toad representations in Aztec art.
 Many of these descriptions focus in detail on the toad’s parotid glands where their venom lies.
 These include a sculpture in Mexico City’s National Museum of Anthropology plus relics from Palenque: